Portobello mushrooms turn into meaty, savory vegan fajitas with one sheet pan and 30 minutes. This plant based weeknight dinner is a winner!

 - Before serving, warm the tortillas directly on the oven racks for 2 minutes.

-- Serve the fajita veggies on warmed tortillas topped with sliced tomatoes, pickled purple onions, avocado, and fresh cilantro.
+- Serve the fajita veggies on warmed tortillas topped with pickled onions, avocado, and fresh cilantro.

 You could also add tofu to the sheet pan for protein or serve with black or pinto beans.
 For the meat lover in your family, try adding thinly sliced beef or sliced chicken.